 • Consider options and be flexible.

-• Investigate workplace harassment as well as discrimination complaints.
+• Investigate workplace harassment and discrimination complaints.

 • Communicate findings of harassment and discrimination complaints, including a general summary and intended future preventative steps.
 Where necessary, provide additional details (such as changing shifts).

-• Educate both yourself and your employees.
+• Educate yourself and your employees.

-By releasing this report, the OHRC expressed the growing intolerance for sexual harassment and other discrimination; contributed to the ongoing (and much needed) dialogue about the barriers women face in the workplace; acknowledged the vulnerability of many employees who do not object to sexual dress codes or complain about harassment due to fear of reprisal; recognized that proactive steps must be taken by employers to remove discriminatory barriers; and provided practice tools for employers to help create workplaces that are barrier-free and to ensure compliance with the code.
+By releasing this report, the OHRC expressed the growing intolerance for sexual harassment and other discrimination; contributed to the ongoing (and much needed) dialogue about the barriers women face in the workplace; acknowledged the vulnerability of many employees who do not object to sexual dress codes or complain about harassment due to fear of reprisal; recognized that proactive steps must be taken by employers to remove discriminatory barriers; and provided practice tools for employers to help create workplaces that are barrier-free and to ensure compliance with the Code.

 This message is a long time coming but is strong — discriminatory dress codes and sexual harassment will no longer be tolerated.
 Many restaurants have already amended or drafted policies and processes to comply.
 The challenge will be the obvious next step: putting them into practice.

 • McKenna v.
 Local Heroes Stittsville, 2013 HRTO 1117 (Ont.
 Human Rights Trib.).

 • Not on the Menu: Inquiry report on sexual and gender-based dress codes in Ontario’s restaurants, http://www.ohrc.on.ca/en.